 The Disneyland Hotel is situated just 5 minutes from the Disney Parks and is filled with classic Disney magic.
 In terms of the parks themselves, the rides themselves cater to all ages, with roller coasters, log flumes, musical tours, and even haunted houses.

 This spectacular building suffered tragic destruction in 2019 as rampant flames tore through it, destroying much of the beloved architecture.
-Prior to that, this cathedral was one of the best-preserved examples of gothic architecture from medieval times.
+Prior to that, this cathedral was one of the best-preserved examples of gothic architecture from medieval times, just like Sainte-Chapelle, which is also considered the most famous chapel in Paris.
 Construction began in 1160 as a dedication to the Virgin Mary, and the building has a rich history, including its desecration during the French Revolution (but more on that later).

 The 2019 fire only added to the fame of the building, as it’s suffering was mourned across the world.
 Unfortunately, the building is currently closed to the public as restoration works are carried to combat the devastating effects of the fire, but the French government hopes that it will be open again by 2024.

 The French are known for their elegant, understated fashion, and nowhere is this casual style more evident than in the country’s capital.
 You can find the headquarters of nearly all major French fashion firms in Paris, such as Chanel, Luis Vuitton, and Dior, and the streets are littered with established as well as up-and-coming boutiques.

 Given the international prestige of French fashion, it’s perhaps unsurprising that Paris is the top destination for fashion-related events, and Paris Fashion Week is commonly regarded as the yearly highlight of the fashion industry.